browserpass/browserpass-native/README.md

 Primary key fingerprint: EB4F 9E5A 60D3 2232 BB52  150C 12C8 7A28 FEAC 6B20
      Subkey fingerprint: 8053 EB88 879A 68CB 4873  D32B 011F DC52 DA83 9335
 ```

-If you are on Windows, just run the installer, it will install all the necessary files in `C:\Program Files\Browserpass` and it will also [configure browsers](#configure-browsers).
-You are done!

 Unpack the archive.
 If you decided to compile the application yourself, refer to the [Building the app](#building-the-app) section on how to do so.
 Once complete, continue with the steps below.